Mac-STAT/Stat155Notes/docs/06-probability.md

 Now that we have some intuition about random variability, we will formalize some of the concepts of probability and chance.

-Recall the regression model we built to predict home price as a function of square footage and fireplaces in [Multiple Linear Regression].
+Recall the regression model we built to predict home price as a function of square footage and fireplaces in Section \@ref{multiple}.

 ```r